dusanmilosavljevic1624/homm3-calc/README.md

 Feel free to reach out if you have any questions.

 ## How to run the app locally
-Before you get started, please install [NodeJS](https://nodejs.org/en/download/).
+Before you get started, please install <a href="https://nodejs.org/en/download/" target="_blank">NodeJS</a>.
 Once you have that handled, open up your terminal and cd to the root of the project and run he following scripts:
 ```python
 npm run install
 npm run start